Tommy John: Broadcasting

 Between his stints with the Angels and Athletics in 1985, John served as color commentator alongside Tim McCarver for a game between the White Sox and the Athletics on ABC's Monday Night Baseball on June 24.
 Following his career, John did broadcasting for several different teams.
 From 1994 through 1996, he served as a broadcaster for the Twins.
 In 1997, John served as the color commentator for the Charlotte Knights of the International League, also performing a public relations role for the ballclub.
-John returned to New York in 1998 to do commentary on select games during WPIX's final year of broadcasting Yankee baseball.
+John returned to New York in 1998 to do commentary on select games during WPIX's final year of broadcasting Yankees games.
 On June 26, 2008, he guest-hosted the Mike and Mike ESPN Radio program.

-Coaching
+Coaching career

 John started his coaching career at Furman University.
-During the 2002 season, John joined the Expos' organization, serving as the pitching coach for the Harrisburg Senators of the Eastern League before managing the Maryville franchise in the Arizona Fall League.
+During the 2002 season, John joined the Expos' organization, serving as the pitching coach for the Harrisburg Senators of the Eastern League before managing the Maryvale in the Arizona Fall League.
 In 2003, he was promoted to coach the Triple-A Edmonton Trappers of the Pacific Coast League.
 Next year, the Yankees got permission from the Expos to interview John, and New York hired him to be the pitching coach for the Staten Island Yankees.